wp-plugins/2046s-widget-loops/readme.txt

 = Post types =

 The widget automatically finds all the public post types your WP has.
 Native Post and Pages and also your custom post types.
 It will load it's taxonomies.
 Native (category, tags), custom taxonimies, settings for comments form and more.
 For the page types it gives you an extra hierarchy settings.

+Since the version 0.246 the widget has a third main function and that is a "gallery builder".
+The Gallery builder lets you get images from the currently seen post/page, or definied post/page by id.
+It has many settings, like image linking, show/hide post title, settings for image/title location and so on.

 = The content =

 All the content settings lays on the left side of the widget.
 There you can select if you would like to see the post title, featured post image.
 You can choose if